Erelzi Sensoready Pen

 Before you start treatment with Erelzi Sensoready Pen, your doctor may perform tests to make sure you do not have an infection.

-You may need to mix Erelzi Sensoready Pen with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medication.
+You may need to mix Erelzi Sensoready Pen with a liquid (diluent).
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.

 If you need surgery, tell the surgeon ahead of time that you are using Erelzi Sensoready Pen.

-Store Erelzi Sensoready Pen in its original carton in the refrigerator.
+Keep unopened Erelzi Sensoready Pen in its original carton in the refrigerator.
+Protect from light.
 Do not freeze.
 Do not use after the expiration date on the label has passed.
-After mixing this medicine with a diluent, store in the refrigerator and use within 14 days.

-If you need to store Erelzi Sensoready Pen at room temperature, protect the medicine from light and from extreme hot or cold temperatures.
-Once the medicine has reached room temperature, you should not put it back into the refrigerator.
+You may also store Erelzi Sensoready Pen at room temperature for up to 28 days.
+Protect from light and extreme hot or cold temperatures.
+Once the medicine has reached room temperature, do not put it back into the refrigerator.
+Throw away any this medicine kept at room temperature for longer than 28 days.

 What happens if I miss a dose?